Are you looking for a cultural travel guide for Austria? Then you are in the right spot!

 Best Places to Visit in Austria

-First of all, we’ll have a look into the different federal states, and talk about the highlights in each one of them.
+First of all, we’ll have a look at the different federal states, and talk about the highlights in each one of them.

 Austria is divided into 9 federal states (counties), each with its unique charm and totally worth visiting: